wevm/wagmi/.changeset/warm-zoos-lie.md

 'wagmi': minor
 ---

-Changed `useWaitForTransaction` behavior to return an error if the transaction reverted.
+**Breaking**: Changed `useWaitForTransaction` behavior to return an error if the transaction reverted.